 3. Within its mission and in its operations, ICANN will respect the internationally recognized human rights set out in the Universal Declaration of Human Rights, the International Covenant on Cultural and Political Rights and the International Covenant on Economic, Social and Cultural Rights.

 4. Within its mission and in its operations, ICANN will respect the internationally recognized human rights set out in the Universal Declaration of Human Rights, the International Covenant on Cultural and Political Rights and the International Covenant on Economic, Social and Cultural Rights and will carry out its work guided by the UN Guiding Principles on Business and Human Rights.

+After discussing with the CCWG in Dublin, decision was made to propose to include the following alternative in the Bylaws:

+Within its mission and in its operations, ICANN will respect internationally recognized human rights.

+Further work remains to be done as part of WS2.
+The development of a framework of interpretation is one of the tasks that could be potentially undertaken under WS2.
+In order to assure that the appropriate framework will be developed, it is proposed that a transitional Bylaw is also included as part of WS1.
+This transitional Bylaw would guarantee that proper work is done to develop the required framework of interpretation in WS2.
+The proposed transitional Bylaw would read as follows:

+Bylaw xx will be implemented in accordance to the framework of interpretation developed by a cross-community working group tasked for that matter.
+Said group should develop an appropriate framework of interpretation in no longer than one year after Bylaw xx is enacted.